rethinkdb/rethinkdb-example-flask-backbone-todo/README.md

 pip install rethinkdb
 ```

+# Start RethinkDB #

+Make sure you have RethinkDB running.
+If you are not running RethinkDB on your local machine with the default settings,
+update the `todo.py` file on lines 21 and 22.

 _Note_: If you don't have RethinkDB installed, you can follow [these instructions to get it up and running](http://www.rethinkdb.com/docs/install/).

 # Running the application #

 Firstly we'll need to create the database `todoapp` and the table used by this app: `todos`.
 You can
 do this by running: